 Also in 2014, Opera Memphis commissioned and premiered Mich and the Moon as part The Ghosts of Crosstown, a site-specific project comprising five short operas on the notion of ghosts inhabiting industrial-era structures abandoned to changing economies, and Betty Box Office, with librettist Ken Gass, founding director of Toronto’s Factory Theater, was produced as a short by BravoFACT, a Canadian fund supporting independent film.

 Love/Hate, Jack’s chamber opera with librettist Rob Bailis, received its world premiere in April 2012 in a co-production with the Opera Center of San Francisco Opera and ODC Theater, which co-commissioned the work with American Opera Projects.
-The cast featured singers from the Opera Center’s Adler Program, directed by Sheri Greenawald.
-In September 2010 Center City Opera presented scenes from Love/Hate as part of the Philadelphia Fringe Festival of the Arts, and in March 2009 Love/Hate was presented by the Manhattan School of Music Opera Program at MSM and the Galapagos Artspace.
+The cast featured singers from the Opera Center’s Adler Fellowship Program, directed by Sheri Greenawald.
+In September 2010, Center City Opera presented scenes from Love/Hate as part of the Philadelphia Fringe Festival of the Arts, and in March 2009 Love/Hate was presented by the Manhattan School of Music Opera Program at MSM and the Galapagos Artspace.
 Love/Hate was most recently performed at Maryland Opera Theater in March 2014.
 Prior to this, Jack’s first Houston Grand Opera commission was for Courtside.
 Created with librettist Eugenie Chan, resident playwright at New Dramatists and playwright emerita at the Cutting Ball Theater, Courtside had its world premiere in 2011 and was reprised at the 2012 Houston International Festival.